No ICE

 Watch a training video from the Immigrant Defense Project

-Siembra NC - sign up to be assigned coordinated patrols to vulnerable neighborhoods.
+Siembra NC - sign up to be a part of their Defend & Recruit teams

 Self-organized community patrols